h365chen/cicd-as-autograder/docs/src/gitlab_as_an_example.md

 # GitLab As An Example

+I choose GitLab as the Git hosting service since it is free to create a self-hosting instance using GitLab.
+It also supports various external authentication and authorization so it should be trivial to use your own authentication and authorization service or LMS for user logins.

-To facilitate using GitLab to implement an auto-grading system, I use three tags for the features we discussed before, namely *Creation*, *Assessment*, and *Report*. *Creation* stands for course and assignment creation, *Assessment* is for how the system will execute test cases, and *Report* is for how the test outcomes should be reported.
+To facilitate using GitLab to implement an auto-grading system, I group features that have been discussed in the previous chapter into three categories, namely *Course and Assignment Creation*, *Assessment*, and *Report*, and I will discuss how features in each category can be implemented.

-## Creation
+## Course and Assignment Creation

 - Admin
   - can create courses
     - a course can have multiple assignments
 - Instructors (and TAs)
   - can create assignments
+    - can create group assignments
     - can upload starter files for an assignment
     - can configure assignment deadlines
 - Student